High Blood Sugar and Diabetes

 Call your doctor if your blood sugar is running higher than your treatment goals.

-- Know your diet, count the total amounts of carbohydrate that you are consuming
+- Know your diet -- count the total amounts of carbs in each meal and snack.

 - Test your blood sugar regularly.

-- Know when to contact your health care provider if you have repeated abnormal blood sugar readings.
+- Tell your doctor if you have repeated abnormal blood sugar readings.